Due: December 2023

 Principle: Supports a resilient workforce and community that are able to withstand stresses and shocks, while maintaining essential functions and recovering quickly, effectively, and equitably.

 Being able to withstand, recover, and thrive in the face of future shocks and stresses is a cornerstone of our community vision.
-As a result, the City of Arvada and elected leadership have committed to taking creative, proactive steps to increase the resilience of our community.
+As a result, City teams and City Council have committed to taking creative, proactive steps to increase the resilience of our community.

 Neighborhood Gathering Places